brinkmanlab/BioPython-Convert/CONTRIBUTING.rst

     PATCH version when you make backwards compatible bug fixes.

 4. Create a release via the GitHub interface for the new tag.
-5. Build the package by running `./setup.py build sdist`
+5. Build the package by running :code:`./setup.py build sdist`
-6. Upload the new package to pypi by running `twine upload -u brinkmanlab dist/<file with latest version number>.tar.gz`
+6. Upload the new package to pypi by running :code:`twine upload -u brinkmanlab dist/<file with latest version number>.tar.gz`

 Bioconda will detect the upload and automatically update its recipe.
 A Bioconda maintainer will manually approve the update.